purdue-arc/rocket_league/rktl_autonomy/README.md

 Within the script, there are also 4 tuning variables that can be modified to change the rate at which the tuning and training-batches occur.

+The tuning script will output progress in the command window it was executed in.
+Every 5 tuning attempts, it will print out the best hyperparameters that it has found so far.
+These can later be copied and used in the `train_rocket_league.py` script.

 ## Real-Time Evaluation
 At this point, you should have trained your network and have a zip file with